Amherst, Nova Scotia: Sports

-Basketball was introduced to Nova Scotia at the YMCA in Amherest in 1894, by J. Howard Crocker who learned the game as a student of James Naismith, the inventor of basketball.
+Basketball was introduced to Nova Scotia at the YMCA in Amherst in 1894, by J. Howard Crocker who learned the game as a student of James Naismith, the inventor of basketball.

 Amherst is home of the Amherst Ramblers, a Junior A Hockey League team from the Maritime Hockey League.
 All home games are played out of the 2,500 seat Amherst Stadium.
 The season usually runs from mid-September to early March every year.
 The Ramblers draw some of the largest crowds in the Maritime Hockey League, and have placed third in average attendance over the past few years.
 They won the Atlantic Championship in 1989 advancing to the Centennial Cup tournament in BC.
 They also hosted the Centennial Cup in 1993 and the Fred Page Cup in 2019.

 Every August, Amherst hosts an eight-team little league baseball tournament, featuring four teams from New England.

 Climate

 Amherst experiences a humid continental climate (Dfb).
 The highest temperature ever recorded was 34.4 C on 18 August 1935.
 The coldest temperature ever recorded was -37.2 C on 18 February 1922.
 In 2020, Amherst (Nappan) only recorded 800.4 mm of precipitation.